moojittokki/donbunnypark.github.io/blog-state.md

   { from: "blog", to: "posts_dir", relationship: "CONTAINS" },
   { from: "posts_dir", to: "post1", relationship: "CONTAINS" },
   { from: "posts_dir", to: "post2", relationship: "CONTAINS" },
+  { from: "posts_dir", to: "post3", relationship: "CONTAINS" },
   { from: "index", to: "styles", relationship: "IMPORTS" }, { from: "post1", to: "styles", relationship: "IMPORTS" },
   { from: "post2", to: "styles", relationship: "IMPORTS" },
+  { from: "post3", to: "styles", relationship: "IMPORTS" },
   { from: "index", to: "post1", relationship: "LINKS_TO" },
   { from: "index", to: "post2", relationship: "LINKS_TO" },
+  { from: "index", to: "post3", relationship: "LINKS_TO" },
   { from: "post1", to: "disqus", relationship: "INTEGRATES" },
   { from: "post2", to: "disqus", relationship: "INTEGRATES" },
+  { from: "post3", to: "disqus", relationship: "INTEGRATES" },
   { from: "blog", to: "google_analytics", relationship: "TRACKS_WITH" },
   { from: "index", to: "google_analytics", relationship: "TRACKED_BY" },
   { from: "post1", to: "google_analytics", relationship: "TRACKED_BY" },
+  { from: "post2", to: "google_analytics", relationship: "TRACKED_BY" },
-  { from: "post2", to: "google_analytics", relationship: "TRACKED_BY" }
+  { from: "post3", to: "google_analytics", relationship: "TRACKED_BY" }
 ]
 ```